StefanCDev/StefanCDev/README.md

 🎉 **What I enjoy**
 Attending tech events to connect with like-minded professionals, explore cutting-edge technologies, and stay inspired by the latest trends in the industry.

+👨‍💻 **When I don't code**

+I enjoy creating content about tech and my experiences at events on social media platforms like Instagram and TikTok.
+Stay tuned — content coming soon!

 😄 **Pronouns**
 He/Him